Tech Career PathHow to Start Programming from Scratch in 2026: A Complete Roadmap

 This plan is flexible.
 You may need more or less time depending on your background and available schedule.
 What matters is not stopping.
 Even 30 minutes a day makes a huge difference over the long run.

-Best Free Learning Resources
+What Are the Best Free Learning Resources?

 You do not need to spend thousands of dollars on paid courses.
 The best programmers in the world learned from free resources.
 Here are the most powerful platforms and channels: